 I have to give a special thanks to The Money Mix Insiders.
 I cannot say enough good things about this group of bloggers.
 They have some of the most awesome blogs that I’ve ever read.
 And they make me feel like I’m an amazing blogger.

 Lastly, thank you to all of you who let me write a guest post for more exposure.
-Your Money Geek, you’re terrific.
+Wealth of Geeks, you’re terrific.
 I love my post on graduation money.
 Thirty-eight investing, thank you for letting me write the guest post “Can I retire with $1 Million Dollars.”
 Hey You Finance, I appreciate the feature in your article on how to take care of your finances.
 Saveoteur, you have inspired me to step out of my niche just a little with 34 Fun Things To Do In Florida.
 I hope everyone keeps a budget with sinking funds that include at least one vacation a year.
 You deserve it.

 And my blog made it to the top 28 female personal finance blogs by Partners in Fire.
 I’m up and coming folks!